Effective Field Theory descriptions of Higgs boson pair production: SMEFT and higher orders

 \end{linenomath} For the squared amplitude forming the cross section, we consider four possibilities to choose which parts of $|{\cal M}|^2$ from Eq. \eqref{eq:amplitude_expansion} may enter: \begin{linenomath}

 \end{linenomath} Option (a) is the first order of an expansion of the cross section $\sigma\sim |{\cal M}|^2$ in $\Lambda^{-2}$, sometimes also called linearised SMEFT.
 Option (b) is the first order of an expansion of the amplitude ${\cal M}$ in $\Lambda^{-2}$, which is then squared.

-The third option (c) includes all terms of ${\cal O}\left(\Lambda^{-4}\right)$ coming from single and double dimension-6 operator insertions, however it lacks the contributions at the same order from dimension-8 operators as well as ${\cal O}\left(\Lambda^{-4}\right)$ terms following the field redefinition of Eq.~\eqref{eq:field_redefinition}.
-Option (d) is the naive translation from HEFT to SMEFT using Table~\ref{tab:translation}.
+Option (c) includes all terms of option (b) and in addition double insertions of dimension-6 operators.
+The double insertions formally are of the same order as dimension-8 operators, howewer they only form a small subset of dimension-8 contributions and also lack ${\cal O}\left(\Lambda^{-4}\right)$ terms from the field redefinition of Eq.~\eqref{eq:field_redefinition}.
+Therefore, their inclusion can only be useful to get an idea of neglected higher-dimension terms, see also Ref.~\cite{Asteriadis:2022ras}.